gilby125/swa-dashboard/README.md

 You may optionally set a `--deal-price-threshold` flag, which will alert you if the prices fall below the threshold you define.
-Other than `--interval`, all other flags are required. _I'm lazy, so there is no validation._
+Other than `--interval`, all other flags are required. _Currently, there is no validation._

 ```bash
 swa \